Dental Implants (cont.)

 - Find a local Doctor in your town

-What are the potential risks and complications with a dental implant?
+What is the procedure for getting a dental implant?

 WebMD Oral Health